Dr. Howlader is an Assistant

 Professor in Micro- and

-Nano-System laboratory of the Electrical and Computer Engineering
+Nano-Systems laboratory of the Electrical and Computer Engineering

 Department at McMaster University in Hamilton, Ontario, Canada.

-insulating materials.
 He is a member of Japan

-and he received the Best Technical Paper Award at
+Best Technical Paper Award at

 International Conference on Electronic Packaging in 2003.